fengyu05/roc/README.md

-# roc
-Roc charting tools
+# Roc charting tools
+Ploting ROC charts is not easy, which usually requires a MapReduce like data proccessing code.

+This tools is highly optimized and run on single machine super fast.
+For in example, in the brenchmark, it processed 1.1G compressed GZ data within 300s.

 ## Install